calgera/meta-dune/README.md

-Yocto layer for the DUNE Universal Navigation Environment
+Yocto layer for the DUNE: Universal Navigation Environment
 =========================================================

 This layer provides support for DUNE for use with OpenEmbedded and/or Yocto.